Formbricks

 Pro Tip: To maximize efficiency and credibility, train interviewers to use a concise, friendly opening script.
 A clear and confident introduction explaining the purpose of the survey in under 20 seconds is crucial for gaining a potential respondent's trust and willingness to participate.

 This method allows researchers to access populations that are difficult to reach online, such as older adults or individuals in specific geographic locations without reliable internet access.
-To learn more about how this technique fits into a broader research strategy, you can explore various user research methods on formbricks.com.
+To learn more about how this technique fits into a broader research strategy, explore our guides on user research methods and how to conduct user interviews.

 Best Practices for Success